SE17GroupH/SE17_TeamH_Ideas/ideasDoc.md

 - Meeting new people in gym/sports/activity based on location Literature from Google Scholar:
-  1.
+  Couldn't find 3+ ways to conduct the solution, as there aren't woo many paper regarding this issue.
+Need input

 - Repo of dangerous areas, incidents, thefts - crowdsourced?
 Possible resemblance to what's been found on News aggregator

 - File organizers /Download manager